-Java collection framework which is included in the Java platform and it is the representation of a group of objects such as the classic Vector class, Array List, Hash Map, Hash Set and even other collections framework is a unifying architecture for describing and manipulating the collections that allowed for them to be modified with regardless of implementation details that provides an architecture for storing and manipulating a collection of objects it capable of doing any data operations such as searching, sorting, insertion, manipulation, and deletion even single unit of objects in Java is referred to as a collection.
+Java collection framework, which is included in the Java platform and it is the representation of a group of objects such as the classic Vector class, Array List, Hash Map, Hash Set and even other collections frameworks, is a unifying architecture for describing and manipulating the collections that allowed for them to be modified with regardless of implementation details that provides an architecture for storing and manipulating a collection of objects it capable of doing any data operations such as searching, sorting, insertion, manipulation, and deletion even single unit of objects in Java is referred to as a collection.

 What is Java Collection Framework?